 PE Portfolio & Enterprise Engagements Working with a portfolio of companies or an organization that needs a bespoke engagement?
 Root has structured programs for PE operating partners and enterprise marketing leaders.

-Both practices are grounded in the same operating experience: six successful exits and $1.4B+ in enterprise value generated across EdTech and SaaS markets.
+All of it is grounded in the same operating experience: six successful exits and $1.4B+ in enterprise value generated across EdTech and SaaS markets.
 That background shapes how we work.
 We produce findings you can act on and systems you can actually run, not frameworks that gather dust on a shared drive.

 The shift to agentic commerce raises questions most organizations haven't had to answer before.
 Here's how we think about the ones that come up most.